All Episodes

 Then you get to decide on the issue of whether or not we're going to bring in witnesses.

-Well, if the House has the sole power to impeach, my admonition Is you, the American people, you ought to be asking your Republican senators, why would you take over the role that is that is spelled out?
+Well, if the House has the sole power to impeach, my admonition is you, the American people, you ought to be asking your Republican senators, why would you take over the role that is spelled out, the sole role of impeachment is in the House.

-Why would the Senate say, well, you didn't do a good job?
+Why would the Senate say, well, you didn't do a good job.

 So let's bring in these new witnesses.